Can I get disability for diabetes?

-The short answer to the question is yes, there are people who receive Social Security disability for diabetes.
+The short answer to the question is yes, there are people who receive Social Security disability benefits for diabetes.
 However, they do not get disability just because they have been diagnosed with diabetes.
 And that makes sense because plenty of people who have diabetes work and lead pretty normal lives.
-People who receive disability due to diabetes generally receive it because their diabetes was uncontrolled for some period of time and it caused damage to their body.
-The symptoms from the damage cause the person to be unable to work and they qualify for disability.
+According to the CDC, over 37 million people in the United States have diabetes.
+People who receive disability benefits due to diabetes generally receive it because their blood sugar was uncontrolled for some period of time and it caused damage to their body.
+The symptoms from the damage cause the person to be unable to work, and they qualify for disability.

 If you are a diabetic and you are not taking your medication and you are not following your doctor’s instructions regarding your diet and exercise, it can make it harder for you to get approved for disability.
 If you have diabetes and it is uncontrolled, the first thing you need to do is talk to your doctor and try to get your blood sugar levels under control.
 Your symptoms may get better or go away entirely.
 But what if they don’t?
 Sometimes the damage from diabetes is permanent.
 If it is, then you may qualify for disability because the symptoms are still there and they prevent you from working.